Yash-29-10-2003/ohslBCDA/README.md

 # OHSL BCDA

-This repository contains all the models and assets for the OHSL BCDA project.
+- This repository contains all the models and assets for the OHSL BCDA project.
+- The [excel sheet](https://docs.google.com/spreadsheets/d/17-HF9mAb9qOwKXV14OQNLleoap49gqWg9ieNHaJLHSk/edit#gid=1012353830) with scraped results from pubmed .

 # Pubmed Scanner: